 We center user trust and financial health, recognize systemic causes of financial insecurity, and build products that create more just, fair, and equitable systems.
 We design for our users’ contexts with a diverse team that has lived experience, deep empathy, humility, and respect.

-We built Let's Get Set to serve families in need
+We built Let's Get Set to serve hardworking families

 The idea for Let’s Get Set was sparked by three MIT graduate students who shared a passion for making the American Dream accessible to all.
 In June 2020, Clare Herceg, Jeremy Ney, and Sean Sutherland entered MIT’s delta v accelerator program to improve access to the Earned Income Tax Credit (EITC), America’s most effective anti-poverty program.
 As we listened to users we heard firsthand about their struggles during tax-time and beyond.
-We heard their requests for help with everything from getting their questions answered during tax-time, to opening a bank account that was best for their savings goal.
-We created Let’s Get Set to fill that void and to guide parents on pathways to economic prosperity.
+We heard their requests for help with everything from getting their questions answered during tax-time to opening a bank account that was best for their savings goal.
+We created Let’s Get Set to fill that void and to make upward mobility possible.

 Our focus on trust is what sets us apart